UMass-Rescue/Flask-ML/website/materials/guides/getting-started.md

 parameterSchema = ParameterSchema(
     key="to_case",
     label="Case to Transform Text Into",
-    subtitle="UPPER will convert all text to upper case.
-LOWER will convert all text to lower case.", value=EnumParameterDescriptor(
+    subtitle="'upper' will convert all text to upper case. 'lower' will convert all text to lower case.", value=EnumParameterDescriptor(
         enum_vals=[
             EnumVal(